 Tax Filing & Payment Deadline Update

-Updated: 3/21/20, 4:00PM PST
+Updated: 4/10/20, 5:10PM PST

-Please know that if you are a client of Jones & Roth, we have already filed an extension of your individual return for your protection, and if you have already brought your tax information in, we remain committed to completing your taxes and delivering them to you in a timely manner, allowing you to make the decision about whether you need the extra time to make the payment of any tax due.
+If you are a client of Jones & Roth, we have already filed an extension of your individual return for your protection, and if you have already brought your tax information in, we remain committed to completing your taxes and delivering them to you in a timely manner, allowing you to make the decision about whether you need the extra time to make the payment of any tax due.

 We still encourage all clients to gather and provide their tax information as soon as you’re able through whatever means you are comfortable with.